Are you ready for self-directed investing?

 Drawing of a laptop showing a graph

 Want to get started as a self-directed investor?
-Whether you’re looking to buy a few stocks occasionally or take complete control of your investments, a number of solutions are available.
+Whether you’re looking to buy a few stocks occasionally or take complete control of your investments, several self-directed investment solutions are available.
 Read on for an overview of what you’ll need to know to get started as a self-directed investor.

 About self-directed investing